wjtje/Trackless/README.md

 ## What is this project

-This is a project to cobine Trackless-Server and Trackless-React into one system
+This is a project to combine Trackless-Server and Trackless-React into one package

 ## How to run the development server